-o Page 124: State explicitly that the intensity standard for the "major street' designation will not raise building heights higher than the current existing height in those areas, using the block face and the block face opposite as the measure.
-[This is intended to address the designation of Idlewood and South Laurel between Cary and Idlewood as "major streets" (p.
-124)
+• Page 124: State explicitly that the intensity standard for the "major street" designation does not recommend raising building heights above that permitted by existing zoning in those areas.
+[This is intended to address the designation of Idlewood and South Laurel between Cary and

-- that "Buildings taller than four stories may be found on major streets (p.
-56)] - Page 127, Figure 30: Revise and replace the "Connections, Interchanges, and Bridges Map" to remove the proposed downriver bridge and Interstate highway interchange. - Page 138: Add "including increased business contracting opportunities for Section 3 resident owned businesses." to the end of Objective 11.2(a). - o Amend the plan to add priority nodes as follows: - Establish a "Smart Growth Priority Growth Node" for neighborhoods of the Big Six Public Housing neighborhoods of high density public housing to include amenities to achieve the qualities of life principles of the master plan, the grow of businesses and jobs within the node's areas, address food deserts, and provide blended economic scale of housing; - Create an overlay "Smart Growth Priority Node" in neighborhoods where gentrification is increasing sales and rents values greater than the average economy growth and growth in real estate assessment values by more than the average growth rate to include land use with promotes increased multi-family housing development and smaller lots size to promote increased density.
+Idlewood as "major streets" (p.
+124) that "Buildings taller than four stories may be found on major streets (p.
+56)]

+- Page 127, Figure 30: Revise and replace the "Connections, Interchanges, and Bridges Map" to remove the proposed downriver bridge and Interstate highway interchange. - Page 138: Add "including increased business contracting opportunities for Section 3 resident owned businesses." to the end of Objective 11.2(a). - Amend the plan to add priority nodes as follows: - Establish a "Smart Growth Priority Growth Node" for neighborhoods of the Big Six Public Housing neighborhoods of high density public housing to include amenities to achieve the qualities of life principles of the master plan, the grow of businesses and jobs within the node's areas, address food deserts, and provide blended economic scale of housing; - Create an overlay "Smart Growth Priority Node" in neighborhoods where gentrification is increasing sales and rents values greater than the average economy growth and growth in real estate assessment values by more than the average growth rate to include land use with promotes increased multi-family housing development and smaller lots size to promote increased density.